folio-org/stripes/doc/permissions.md

 ### The Settings link

 The top-level Settings link is displayed only if the user has the `settings.enabled` permission.
-This is defined in stripes-cpre itself.
+This is defined in stripes-core itself.
 It is never explicitly assigned to any user, but is included as a sub-permission in all the module-level settings permissions.

 ### The various modules' entries